 - Buy a bathtub overflow drain cover so you can fill the tub extra deep and soak all the way up to your chin.

 - Queue up this chill Spotify playlist.

-- Make this fruit and cucumber-infused water to sip as you spa
+- Make some cucumber-infused water to sip as you spa.